KevinUTAT/OpenCycle/README.md

 Or run *open_cycle.run_openCycle(on_display=False)* if you just want data to be printed.\
 You might need to run it more then once to have the bluetooth connection to be connected :(
 # Change log:
+### 2021-11-13:
+Adding support for the TTGO T-Display as its a very nice piece of hardware.
+- Modifying the [st7789my](https://gitlab.com/pascalokm/t-watch2020-esp32-with-micropython/-/blob/master/st7789my.py) to enable text scaling and draw circle
+- Enable asynchronous display update.
+Due to the slow nature of ST7789, i change the display to no longer in sync with the bluetooth call back.
+This allows many nice thing like update speed more often than others and much faster connections speed
+- Adding new colour screen with run time and battery voltage
 ### 2021-11-06:
 Modularize display implementation.
 Also added new nicer screen with larger speed font.\
 Thanks for the nicer [OLED font library](https://github.com/micropython-Chinese-Community/mpy-lib/tree/master/LED/OLED_I2C_ASC) from MicroPython Chinese community